zgmartin/hello/README.md

 * Analysis
 * Number Theory

-This book breaks all these ideas down into nice simple reading material, which will vastly improve your problem solving skills.
+The book also breaks all these ideas down into nice simple reading material, which will vastly improve your problem solving skills.

 ###Programming: